Students, please review the Fall 2020 Guide on Returning to Campus.

 How is Williams ensuring cooperation with health and safety measures?

 All faculty, staff and students will be expected to sign a commitment that affirms their understanding of procedures and policies, as well as their commitment to the Williams community.
 Copies have been sent to all faculty, staff and students.
-The college will undertake an educational campaign to ensure expectations are clear and well-communicated.
+The college will undertake an educational campaign to ensure expectations, and consequences for failure to meet those expectations are clear and well-communicated.

 Are dining halls opening?